saisurbehera/LillyTrotter/README.md

 * We can predict and position units accordingly
 * Use this to plan resource collection routes

+**Spawn Behavior:**
+- Units spawn at fixed intervals
+- Can time aggressive moves with spawn cycles
+- Exploit spawn positions (corners)

+**Collision Resolution**
+- Units survive if they have more total energy
+- Can stack units for stronger positions
+- Energy management crucial for survival

+**Sap Actions**
+- Sap affects both target tile and adjacents
+- Can maximize damage with proper positioning
+- Adjacent tiles receive reduced damage

+**Unit Energy Clipping**
+* Energy has max/min bounds
+* Can force enemy units into negative energy states
+* Stack energy gains efficiently

+**Scoring Mechanisms**
+- Only needs one unit per relic for points
+- Can spread units thin for maximum coverage
+- Don't need to defend relics with multiple units

+**Spawn capping**
+- Units spawn in corners
+- Can camp enemy spawn points
+- Time attacks with enemy spawns

+**Vision**
+* Vision is additive from multiple units
+* Can create vision walls
+* Nebulas reduce vision

+**All others**
+* Nebula movement is deterministic - can setup pincer movements
+* Energy calculations happen before collision resolution
+* Unit stacking affects void field distribution
+* Vision power is cumulative from multiple units
+* Relic scoring only checks for presence, not duration

 ### Why the name ?